qaware/cloud-native-explab/platform/cloudkoffer.md

 ## Platform Bootstrapping with Flux2

-Next, we will bootstrap Flux2 as GitOps tool to provision further infrastructure and platform components as well as the applications.
+Next, we will bootstrap Flux2 as GitOps tool to provision further infrastructure and platform components. as well as the applications.

-**Instructions**
+**Lab Instructions**
 1. Install the Flux2 CLI on either the microk8s master or your developer machine
 2. Create personal Github token and export as ENV variable
 3. Bootstrap the flux-system namespace and components
     - use this repository as GitOps repository
     - enable extra components: _image-reflector-controller_ and _image-automation-controller_
     - create a read-write SSH key
-4. Add Flux2 Kustomization for `infrastructure/` and `applications/` folder
+4. Add Flux2 Kustomization for platform `infrastructure/` and `applications/` folder
 5. Add support for image update automation for `applications/` folder

 <details>
-  <summary markdown="span">This is the solution, click me to expand</summary>
+  <summary markdown="span">Click to expand solution ...</summary>

   ```bash
 # install the Flux2 CLI on the master node